cascadeth/OSU-IT-Tool-Mods/README.md

 cascadeth (Max Schmidt) - cascadeth(at)gmail.com

-If you work here at the OSU IT (you should know who you are), you can reach Max on Slack at @thel_vadam
+If you work here at the OSU IT (you should know who you are), you can reach Max on Slack at @schmidt

 Please email me for questions, comments, suggestions, etc.